Department Chair: Don Fischer

 In this course students will advance their understanding of the human body's physiological response to exercise.
 Topics include acute and chronic adaptations of the muscular, cardiovascular, respiratory, hormonal, and bioenergetics systems to exercise induced stress; training principles to induce specific adaptations; environmental influences on performance; and exercise for special populations.
 In the laboratory portion of the course students will practice the scientific method by assessing physiological capacities using the laboratory assessment methods.
 Prerequisites: 273; PHED 258 or BIOL 214 or BIOL 325 and 325; MATH 118 or MATH 119 or MATH 124 or PSYC 221 or SOCI 201.
 Spring.

 320 Gender and Sport.
 (2)

 This course examines the role gender played and continues to play in shaping sport in our society.
 Students will examine topics such as Title IX, gender and social context, and the representation of female athletes in the media.
-This course is cross-listed with the Gender and Women's Studies major.
+This course is cross-listed with the Gender and Women's Studies major and carries the Common Curriculum Gender Designation.
 Spring.

 351 Coaching Practicum.
 (0)

 This course is designed to provide the student with experience of coaching a sport at a high school level for an entire season.
 Prerequisite: completion of at least 7 credits in the Coaching Certification curriculum, including PHED 209 (or by approval of the Coaching Certification Program Supervisor).
 Practicum must be planned with the Coaching Certification Program Supervisor.
 Fall and Spring.

 Internship in an approved setting.
 Work experience in an area of sports medicine supervised by agency personnel and department coordinator.
 All internships need to be planned with the CSB/SJU internship office one semester prior to work experience.

 XXX(A) Assessment of Student Learning for Sports Medicine Minor.
 (0)